nicknonnen/RE-Dorian/docs/report/RE-Dorian-Report.md

 ## Original Study Information

-**summarize Wang et al (2016) similar to the Holler (2021) summary below**

-Holler (2021) loosely replicated the methods of Wang et al (2016) for the case of Hurricane Dorian's landfall on the U.S. mainland during the 2019 Atlantic Hurricane season.
-Data was based on Twitter Search API queries for ....
+This study is a replication of Holler (2021)-which is itself a loose replication of the methods employed by Wang et al. (2016)-focusing on analyzing the effectiveness of using spatial Twitter data related to the landfall of Hurricane Dorian on the east coast of the U.S. mainland during the 2019 Atlantic hurricane season.
+The Wang et al. (2016) study focused on May 2014 wildfire events in the western U.S., and data was based on Twitter Search API queries for 'wildfire', 'fire', 'San Marcos', and 'Bernardo'.

-Holler modified Wang et al's methods by not searching for retweets for network analysis, focusing instead on original Tweet content with keywords hurricane, Dorian, or sharpiegate (a trending hashtag referring to the storm).
-Holler modified the methodology for normalizing tweet data by creating a normalized Tweet difference index and extended teh methodology to test for spatial cluserting with the local Getis-Ord statistic.
+Holler modified Wang et al.'s methods by not searching for retweets for network analysis, focusing instead on original Tweet content with keywords 'hurricane', 'Dorian', or 'sharpiegate' (a trending hashtag referring to the storm).
+Holler modified the methodology for normalizing tweet data by creating a normalized Tweet difference index and extended the methodology to test for spatial clustering with the local Getis-Ord statistic.
 The study tested a hypothesis that false narratives of hurricane risk promulgated at the highest levels of the United States government would significantly distort the geographic distribution of Twitter activity related to the hurricane and its impacts, finding that original Twitter data still clustered only in the affected areas of the Atlantic coast in spite of false narratives about risk of a westward track through Alabama.

 Wang et al (2016) conducted their study using the `tm` and `igraph` packages in `R 3.1.2`.
-Is it known what GIS software was used for spatial analysis?
-The replication study by Holler (2021) used R, including the rtweet, rehydratoR, igraph, sf, and spdep packages for analysis.
+Holler also used R, and utilized the `rtweet`, `rehydratoR`, `igraph`, `sf`, and `spdep` packages for analysis.

 ## Materials and Procedure